DLibatique/CLAS101-S22/_pages/policies.md

 In addition to my email and student hours, there are resources outside myself and the Classics department, like [Academic Services and Learning Resources](https://www.holycross.edu/support-and-resources/academic-services-and-learning-resources) that can help with assignments or your progress through the course in general.
 Remember, there is no such thing as a stupid question.

-By the way, to test whether you’re reading the syllabus all the way through, please send me an email indicating your favorite noun case by 12:00pm on Friday, September 3, 2021, with the subject line “I will not decline extra credit!”
-If you do so, you will receive five (5) extra credit points in your raw quiz point total for the semester.
+By the way, to test whether you’re reading the syllabus all the way through, please send me an email with a picture of your favorite ancient Greek monument by 9:30am on Tuesday, February 1, 2022, with the subject line “It’s all GREEK to me.”
+If you do so, you will receive five (5) extra credit points on your quiz total (see [Grading](grading) for the course grading structure).

 [Return to top.](#top)